slackapi/node-slack-sdk/README.md

 });

 // The client will emit an RTM.RTM_CONNECTION_OPENED the connection is ready for
-// sending and recieving messages rtm.on(CLIENT_EVENTS.RTM.RTM_CONNECTION_OPENED, () => {
+// sending and receiving messages rtm.on(CLIENT_EVENTS.RTM.RTM_CONNECTION_OPENED, () => {
   console.log(`Ready`);
 });